wellspringcp/wellspring/10-miscellaneous/10-03-genetic-engineering.md

 ## Germ line editing:

 All germ-line editing is automatically classified as being a `NAHA` **by default** and the burden of proof that it is not a `NAHA` rests on the entity producing the specimen.
-Furthemore the conagent engaging in the activity must demonstrate that **all** descendants of their germ-line edited specimen can be completely tracked, labeled and kept within the confines of their own private property **beyond reasonable doubt**.
+Furthemore the conagent engaging in the activity must demonstrate that **all** descendants of their germ-line edited specimen can be completely tracked, labeled and kept within the confines of their own private property, or of the property of the conagents to whom they sell/distribute them, **beyond reasonable doubt**.